Lois Ranson

-Lois Ranson (November 7, 1921 – July 4, 2021) was an American film actress from 1939 to 1943 who appeared in Western films and serials.
+Lois Ranson (November 7, 1921 – July 4, 2021) was an American film actress who worked from 1939 to 1943, appearing in Western films and serials.

 Ranson was born on November 7, 1921, in Los Angeles, California.

 She was in 15 films, including Under Texas Skies (1940) in which she was the female lead alongside The Three Mesquiteers.
 She made five appearances in the Higgins Family series, playing the part of Betty Higgins.

 Ranson was married to Charles Abbott Root, and they had a daughter and a son.

 Ranson died on July 4, 2021.